tor-jorgen/simpleinvoice-server/README.md

 The Simple Invoice App is a web application that uses the server API to manage invoices.
 The Simple Invoice App can be found at [Simple Invoice App](https://github.com/tor-jorgen/simpleinvoice-app).

+Simple Invoice currently runs on a local computer and only supports a single user.
+However, both the app and the server run in Docker containers, so it is possible to run them on a server (e.g. in the cloud).
+Anyway, that requires some more work, and support for that will hopefully be added in the future.

+**Note!** Simple Invoice should be run from this project, but the Simple Invoice App needs to be downloaded (cloned) first.

 The project started as [SimpleInvoice](https://github.com/tor-jorgen/simpleinvoice) - a simple command line tool.

-**Note!** The complete Simple Invoice system can be run from this project, but the Simple Invoice App needs to be downloaded first.

 ## Required software